GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 If the spellcheck was a critical success, the caster may knock back any affected creature a number of feet equal to the spellcheck's points of success divided by the creatre's weight in stones.

-**At Higher Tiers**: Each tier beyond minimum allows you to either extend the range of the spell's semifanfan by 1 yard or grant a single attack from the spell a +1 bonus.
+**At Higher Tiers**: Each tier beyond minimum allows you to either extend the range of the spell's semifan by 1 yard or grant a single attack from the spell a +1 bonus.

-**Critical Failure**: You fail to ground the power correctly, inflicting a number of electic attacks against yourself equal to the spell's tier -1.
+**Critical Failure**: You fail to ground the power correctly, inflicting a number of electric attacks against yourself equal to the spell's tier -1.

 #### Unrest for Undeath